nicolasjhampton/python_tutorial_game_project/blog/step2.md

 unknowns were in working with the ORM and testing, AKA things I haven't tried on my own before.
 Some parts, like routing and server setup, will go by really fast.
 I just try not to be in a rush.
-A lot of this is teaching me things I started this project to learn in the first place.
-Try to be kind to yourself.
+A lot of this is teaching myself things I started this project to learn in the first place.
+Try to be kind to yourself, we're all fearless leaders out here...

 ### 2. Mapping my next step